By Brian Liu

 Hawaiian Fingerpicking Melody

 Instead of strumming a vamp, you can fingerpick a riff that outlines the sound of the Hawaiian vamp.
-In the example below, we’re outlining some of the notes that make up the D9 and the G7 chords before resolving to the note C.
+In Ex.
+6, we’re outlining some of the notes that make up the D9 and the G7 chords before resolving to the note C.

 When learning this riff, consider these tips:

-- Slide your finger from the 6th fret back to the 5th fret to create a smoother sound.
+• Slide your finger from the sixth fret back to the fifth fret to create a smoother sound.

 Take your time to practice these strumming patterns and phrases.
 Experiment with creating your own variations.
 The best way to continue learning is to listen to traditional Hawaiian music and emulate the strumming and picking that you hear.
 Happy practicing!